Is fetal doppler use safe for my baby?

 Do you offer any monthly prepaid plans?

 We are always happy to meet and beat the prices of our competitors but we do not currently run a prepaid monthly program.
-Although, it would be in our best interests to know when our dopplers would be returned, we didnt feel that this would be fair to the customer.
+Although, it would be in our best interests to know when our dopplers would be returned, we didnt feel that this would be fair to our customers.
 Basically we feel that our customers can never be sure how much they will want to use it.
 Some find they use thier doppler more than they thought they would while others find they use it less than expected.
 Being that pregnancy itself can be so unpredictable, we felt it was better to offer a great price with no strings attached.
 That way, you are in control of when you want to return it.
 Our prices are second to none.
 Even with our competitor's prepaid monthly plans, we cannot be beat!
+If you see a better price advertised, please be sure to contact us and allow us to beat that price.
+We are confident that our fetal dopplers and our prices are unbeatable and are happy to meet or exceed that of our competitors

 How do I return my doppler?

 Returning your doppler is easy and free of charge!
-When you are ready to return, make sure that you call or email us to let us know, package your doppler in its original box, attach the return shipping label and take it to the nearest post office.
-Due to strict customs regulations, free Return is available in Canada only.
+When you are ready to return, make sure that you call or email us to let us know, Package your baby doppler in its original box, attach the return shipping label and take it to the nearest post office.
+Due to strict customs regulations, free return is available in Canada only.
 US residents are responsible for the charges of returning the doppler to us.

 How long can I keep my doppler?